GhanimAlkilani/CanSat/README.md

 ## Description
-CubeSat it's small Sat with many features such as catch photos and videos and send information from the space to the reciver on the earth ..etc
+CubeSat it's small Sat with many features such as catch photos and videos and send information from the space to the receiver on the earth ..etc

 ## Technologies